Following youth across learning contexts, I study how writing moves through educational technology...

 Current research projects:

-QUEER ELECTRACY: TECHNE, INVENTION, AND THE POLITICS OF LGBT YOUTH WRITING THE DIGITAL REAL
+QUEER LIFESTREAMING: TECHNE, TECHNOLOGY, AND THE POLITICS OF LGBT YOUTH WRITING THE DIGITAL REAL

-In my in-progress book project Queer Electracy…, I argue that considering youth digital and multiliteracies practices as social tactics reveals complex understandings into the mediational processes of contemporary youth composing.
-A longitudinal connective ethnographic study, I draw on data collected across contexts (both embodied and virtual) to understand how the various literacy “sitings” LGBT youth compose are operationalized to navigate and combat inequality.
-By accounting for the rich opportunities and nuanced processes of writing in the era of electracy, this project highlights the ways LGBT youth “queer” modes to design more just social futures.
+In my book project, Queer Lifestreaming… (currently under contract), I argue that considering youth digital and multiliteracies practices as social tactics reveals complex understandings into the mediational processes of contemporary youth composing.
+A longitudinal connective ethnographic study, I draw on data collected across contexts (both embodied and virtual) to understand how the various literacy 'sitings' LGBT youth compose are operationalized to navigate and combat inequality.
+By accounting for the rich opportunities and nuanced processes of writing in the era of electracy, this project highlights the ways LGBT youth queer modes to design more just social futures.

-#HEARMYHOME: (RE)EDUCATING THE SENSES TO COMMUNITY LITERACIES AND CULTURAL RHETORICS
+#HEARMYHOME: (RE)EDUCATING THE SENSES TO COMMUNITY LITERACIES AND CULTURAL INFORMATICS

-REMIX/REMEDIATE/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW PROSPECTIVE AND IN-SERVICE TEACHERS FACILITATE LEARNING WITH AND THROUGH DIFFERENCE
+REMIX/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW PROSPECTIVE AND IN-SERVICE TEACHERS REMEDIATE LEARNING WITH AND THROUGH EDUCATIONAL TECHNOLOGIES

 Motivated by my own experiences as a classroom teacher and teacher educator, a secondary strand of my research is guided by practitioner-inquiry.
-Through taking an inquiry as stance position, I have investigated how teachers and students ‘read’ difference through children’s and young adult literature, how teachers remix/remediate content area literacy with technology, and how prospective teachers navigate issues of difference as they move between the English language arts methods course and school-site field.
+Through taking an inquiry as stance position, I have investigated how in-service teachers and students remix/remediate content area literacy with technology and how prospective teachers navigate issues of difference through the act of sonic cartography and 'sounding out' difference.
 Teacher research, for me, is guided by the meta-theoretical stance and ethical imperative of responding to the democratic project of schooling and humanizing education research.